-Welcome to Mobile Movie Making.
-This course will help you make a documentary or short movie using only a smartphone (plus a mic and a few inexpensive apps).
-Notes updated 24 May 2022.
+This course will help you make a documentary or short fiction film using only a smartphone or tablet, plus a mic and a few inexpensive apps.
+(Notes updated 19 May 2023.)

-Students should consider entering any videos they make in some of the many smartphone movie contests around the world.
+You should consider entering any videos you make in some of the many smartphone movie contests around the world.
 Competition awards improve your career prospects.

 Lesson 1: Overview and introductions